 A lot of Sergio’s images have an eerie feeling that is enhanced by the vanishing point he uses with lines and subjects.
-This technique and style of leading lines is usually seen in movies, which isn’t surprising since there is always a talented cinematographer or photography director behind every great movie.
+This technique and style of leading lines are usually seen in movies, which isn’t surprising since there is always a talented cinematographer or photography director behind every great movie.
 Moody at their best, Sergio’s black and white images work as a statement that speaks volumes about our human interaction with urban and rural venues.
 Anyone could be one of his subjects, which is the outstanding trick behind the messages his images send.

 Looking through Simon Chaudoir’s photographs is like watching a never-ending surreal film.
 Surrealism is often a concept misused by the masses but, if you want to see modern day surrealism similar to that created by twentieth century masters, you should definitely take a look at Chaudoir’s work.
 Eerie and strange, absolutely edgy and intriguing, he is totally worth following as an exquisite artist of humor, a true genius and a living master of all things weird.

 Beyond Walter Rothwell’s Instagram account, you should also follow his work on his website.
 Currently based in England, Rothwell is a freelance photographer who has a long work trajectory that extends from newspapers to NGO’s.
 Now focused on personal work, he is working on a variety of long-term projects and has exhibited his work in various countries around the world.
 He is also a member of the Street Photography International Collective.

 With a passionate and clear focus in architecture, patterns and almost impossible perspectives, Weerayut Kongthed is a Thai graphic designer who shares his impressions of architecture through his photography.
 He captures textures, patterns and perspectives with his photographs and, while some may call him abstract or even minimal, we simply love the aesthetic he captures with his lens.
 Self-taught like so many photographers, he looks for art in the lights, shadows, and gradients of the architecture that surrounds him.